suchanek/proteusPy/documents/proteusPyJOSS.md

 $$\sqrt(\chi_{1}^{2} + \chi_{2}^{2} + \chi_{3}^{2} + \chi_{4}^{2} + \chi_{5}^{2})$$
 * C$_{α}$ - C$_{\alpha}$ distance ($\AA$)
 * C$_{β}$- C$_{\beta}$ distance ($\AA$)
 * The previous C' and next N coordinates for both the proximal and distal residues.
-These are needed to calculate the backbone dihedral angles Φ and Ψ.
+These are needed to calculate the backbone dihedral angles $\phi$, $\psi$.
-* Backbone dihedral angles Φ and Ψ, when possible.
+* Backbone dihedral angles $\phi$ and $\psi$, when possible.
 Not all structures are complete and in those cases the atoms needed may be undefined.
-In this case the Φ and Ψ angles are set to -180°.
+In this case the $\phi$ and $\psi$ angles are set to -180°.

 The class also provides 3D rendering capabilities using the excellent [PyVista](https://pyvista.org) library, and can display disulfides interactively in a variety of display styles:
 * 'sb' - Split Bonds style - bonds colored by their atom type